theo-michel/sandee/README.md

 - `mistral_client.py`: Client for Mistral AI's language models
 - `beach_robot_agent.py`: Main agent integrating all components
 - `sandy_navigator.py`: Handles the movement and object detection.

+### Movement Control
+Here is a brief overview of the movement algorithm:
+1. First identifies the predominant shade of yellow in the bottom 20% of the image (floor), then detects similar colors throughout the image.
+2. The image is split horizontally into left and right halves.
+3. Calculate the ratio of these pixels in each half.
+4. Compare ratios and make decision

+Ratio Decision Making:
+- If right side has almost no yellow (below minimum threshold) AND left has some, rotato left
+- If left side has significantly more yellow than right side, rotate left
+- If both sides have minimal sand content, rotate left
+- Otherwise, go right

 ## Extending the Project